olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 We have setup this example to use 4 ranks, each mapped to a separate core on the node.
 This was done in the submission script, which you may look at if you wish, with `cat /hello/submit_hello.lsf`.

-The line in the submssion script that sets this example to use 4 ranks with one per code is:
+The line in the submssion script that sets this example to use 4 ranks with one per core is:
 ```
 . . .